-However, with a step-on bourbon tour guide, they can the time to take their eyes and ears off the road to point out notable sites along the way, educate guests on Bourbon basics, and basics and talk about Kentucky whiskey-making history.
+However, with a step-on bourbon tour guide, they can the time to take their eyes and ears off the road to point out notable sites along the way, educate guests on Bourbon basics and talk about Kentucky whiskey-making history.

 There are circumstances where the driver of a small vehicle can safely perform both duties; but with a larger vehicle, it becomes challenging with distance, partitions, seat backs and other items separating driver from passengers.
 These make it nearly impossible and unsafe for a driver of a large vehicle to also double as a tour guide on the bourbon trail.

 Derby City Limousines has a knowledgeable, fun guide with ten years’ experience conducting Bourbon tours in Kentucky – his home state where he worked a decade as a local newspaper reporter.
 Because of that experience, the Derby City Limousines Bourbon guide, Bob White, will often know information and background stories relating to central Kentucky that most other drivers and tour guides would not.
 It also complemented his communication skills with the public-at-large.

 For Bob, the real tour occurs between distillery stops.
 While cruising the back roads, he grew up along and where many famous whiskey brands founded their original operations.
 Some of the most exciting sites can be found just off the Official Kentucky Bourbon Trail, often not shown on any map or brochure.

 His decade of guiding visitors through Bourbon Country has also provided Bob with knowledge of every distillery.
 Suppose a destination is closed due to flooding, weather or a worldwide pandemic.
 In that case, guests have a guide who’s fully capable of filling in for the distillery guides with general information about the site, brand, and history.